Vague Preference Policy Learning for Conversational Recommendation: Experiments

 \subsubsection{Training Details}

-We divide each dataset into training, validation, and testing sets using a 7:1.5:1.5 ratio.
-In the user simulator, we set the maximum conversation turn $T$ to 15 and the number of target item sets $\mathcal{V}_{u}$ for the user to 2.
-We initialize the user's vague preference space and clear preference space using uniform sampling.
+In our experiments, each dataset was divided into training, validation, and testing sets with a 7:1.5:1.5 ratio.
+For the user simulator, the maximum conversation turn, \( T \), was set to 15, and each user was assigned two target item sets, denoted as \( \mathcal{V}_u \).
+User preference spaces, both vague and clear, were initialized using uniform sampling.

-In the Uncertainty-aware Soft Estimation (USE) module, we set the information intensity coefficients $\lambda_1$ and $\lambda_2$ to 0.1 and 0.01, respectively, and the decay discount factor to 0.1.

-In the Uncertainty-aware Policy Learning (UPL) module, when constructing the dynamic graph, random sampling is employed to select candidate items when the available number of candidates exceeds 5000.
-The graph-based conversation modeling architecture consists of two GNN layers and one Transformer layer.
-We fix the embedding size and hidden size at 64 and 100, respectively.
-For action pruning in RL, we set the size of the item space and attribute space to 10 (i.e., $N=10$).
-For action inference, we set the number of attributes displayed to the user to 2 (i.e., $K=2$).
-Following ~\cite{deng2021unified}, we use TransE ~\cite{bordes2013translating}, implemented throughKE ~\cite{han2018openke}, to pre-train the graph node embeddings.
-During DQN training, we ensure a fair comparison with other benchmarks by conducting online training for 10,000 episodes and adopting the same reward setting with $r_{\text{rec-suc}}=1$, $r_{\text{rec-fail}}=-0.01$, $r_{{ask-suc}}=-0.1$, $r_{\text{ask-fail}}=-0.1$, and $r_{\text{quit}}=-0.3$.
-We set the experience replay buffer to 50,000 and the mini-batch size to 128.
-The learning rate is fixed at 1e-4 with an L2 regularization of 1e-6, using the Adam optimization algorithm.
+The Ambiguity-aware Soft Estimation (ASE) module settings included intensity coefficients \( \lambda_1 = 0.1 \) and \( \lambda_2 = 0.01 \), with a decay discount factor of 0.1.
+In the Dynamism-aware Policy Learning (DPL) module, we employed random sampling for candidate item selection in constructing the dynamic graph when the available candidates exceeded 5000.
+The conversation modeling architecture comprised two Graph Neural Network (GNN) layers and one Transformer layer, with embedding and hidden sizes set at 64 and 100, respectively.
+For action pruning in Reinforcement Learning (RL), the item and attribute space sizes were set to 10 (\( N = 10 \)), and the number of attributes displayed to the user was limited to 2 (\( K = 2 \)).
+Graph node embeddings were pre-trained using TransE. ~\cite{bordes2013translating}.